-JS was ultimately acquitted of the charges against him, and subsequently sought redress for his mistreatment by police.
+JS was ultimately acquitted of the charges against him.
+Subsequently, he sought redress for his mistreatment by police.
 Prior to engaging O’Brien Solicitors, JS’s complaints to the police department and the Ombudsman had been ignored.

 O’Brien Solicitors helped JS sue the police for various tortious misconduct, including false arrest and battery.
 The two police officers initially claimed that their reason for the search of the vehicle was a suspicion that a clip-seal bag in the vehicle’s centre console contained prohibited drugs.
-However, clip-seal bag was never produced (and even if it had been, it could only have been found after the search, and therefore could not have formed the basis of the search).
+However, Police never produced the clip-seal bag.
+Even if it had been, it could only have been found after the search, and therefore could not have formed the basis of the search.

 The police also claimed that the alleged assault by JS was the basis for their arrest.
-However, their version of the facts states that this assault occurred during the process of arrest, and therefore could not have been the prior reason for carrying out the arrest.
+However, their version of the facts states that this assault occurred during the process of arrest.
+Therefore it could not have been the prior reason for carrying out the arrest.
 At its best, this was egregious and damaging police incompetence.
-At its worst, it was purposive fabrication.
+At worst, it was purposeful fabrication.